-Here are some action steps to take from things you might have discovered while going through the State of Your Financial Union Date Night.
+You want to start putting together your couple’s financial plan.
+Here are some action steps to take from things and financial needs you might have discovered while going through the State of Your Financial Union Date Night.

 - Spread Out the Money Roles: Did you find that one of you takes on wayyyy too many money roles, while the other person has their head in the sand?
 Now’s the time to redistribute.
 Use each other’s strengths, and make up for each other’s weaknesses – that’s one of the benefits of couples and money.
 Start by offloading one task at a time to the other person.
 Then, when they’re more comfortable, give them a new one!

 - Fight Your Property Tax Appraisal: Our annual State of our Financial Union date night made me aware that our home’s appraised market value has gone up over 18% in just a few years.
 Talk about a property tax increase!
 Here’s how we DIY fought our own property taxes for a savings of $612, after becoming aware they were creeping up.